 Dealing With Negative Online Reviews?
 Here’s How to Save Your Reputation

-Considering the important role reviews play in creating consumer trust and generating word of mouth excitement, negative reviews can have a devastating effect on how consumers view a brand.
+Considering the critical role reviews play in creating consumer trust and generating word-of-mouth excitement, negative reviews can have a devastating effect on consumers’ views of a brand.

 One Star, Zero Words